Cozy Time DayCare

 1. Organized and Accessible Materials

-Organize Montessori language materials so children can access them easily.
-Use shelves and trays at children’s height, allowing them to choose and use the materials independently.
-For example, place sandpaper letters on low shelves, grouping them by vowels and consonants, to facilitate independent exploration.
+Organize Montessori language materials so kids can reach them easily.
+Use shelves and trays that are at their height.
+This lets them pick and use the materials by themselves.
+For instance, place sandpaper letters on low shelves and sort them into vowels and consonants.
+This helps them learn on their own.

 1. Rich Language Environment

-Surround children with dynamic language activities by displaying engaging books, posters, and language-related materials.
-This setup stimulates their interest in reading and writing.
-Incorporate storybooks with diverse themes and signs that label objects in the classroom to build vocabulary.
-Studies suggest classrooms with rich language environments see a 15% increase in reading readiness.
+Put children in fun language activities.
+Show them interesting books, posters, and materials about language.
+This setup will catch their interest in reading and writing.
+Use storybooks with different themes.
+Label objects in the classroom to help them learn new words.
+Studies show that classrooms filled with language can see a 15% increase in reading skills.

 1. Multisensory Learning